aminb99/choquet-integral-NN/README.md

 This repo consists of the Choquet Integral Neuron module described in the paper and an example that illustrates learning of the Choquet integral from a synthetic dataset.

 ## Installation/Dependencies
 The code uses [PyTorch](https://pytorch.org/) deep learning frameworks.
 So, if you haven't it installed on your system, please follow the instructions [here](https://pytorch.org/get-started/locally/).
-We recommend anaconda as a package manager, which takes care all dependencies.
+We recommend anaconda as a package manager, which takes care of all dependencies.

 After installing pytorch and all its dependencies, run the following commands to download and run the example.
 ```